A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change Detection: Abstract

 \section{Abstract}

-Hyperspectral change detection (HCD) aims to accurately identify land-cover changes in hyperspectral remote sensing images acquired over the same area at different time points, and holds significant research value in applications such as environmental monitoring and disaster assessment.
-To address the limitations of existing methods, including insufficient utilization of multiscale features and low efficiency in differential feature fusion, this paper proposes a cross-hierarchical multi-feature fusion network (CHMFFN) based on a multiscale encoder-decoder architecture.
-First, the front-end of the proposed network adopts a multiscale feature extraction subnetwork, which is built upon an encoder-decoder backbone and enhanced with residual connections and a dual-core channel-spatial attention (DCCSA) module to extract spectral-spatial-temporal features (SSTF).
-The encoder captures multiscale features ranging from shallow details to deep semantics by leveraging residual blocks and convolutional kernels with varying receptive fields, while the decoder gradually restores spatial resolution and suppresses background noise and redundant information through skip connections that integrate multiscale features from the encoder.
-Furthermore, a spectral-temporal change feature learning (STCFL) module is proposed to learn change features at different levels between bi-temporal hyperspectral images, thereby strengthening the model’s capability to capture inter-temporal differences.
-An adaptive fusion of advanced features (AFAF) module is also introduced to dynamically balance the contributions of hierarchical differential features by assigning adaptive feature weights, improving the model's representation capability for complex change patterns.
-Experimental results on four publicly available hyperspectral datasets demonstrate that the proposed CHMFFN outperforms several state-of-the-art methods, verifying its effectiveness.
+Hyperspectral change detection (HCD) is one of the core applications of remote sensing images, holding significant research value in fields like environmental monitoring and disaster assessment.
+However, existing methods often suffer from incomplete capture of multiscale spatial-spectral features and insufficient fusion of differential feature information.
+To address these challenges, this paper proposes a Cross-Hierarchical Differential Feature Fusion Network (CHDFFN) based on a multiscale encoder-decoder.
+Firstly, a multiscale feature extraction subnetwork is designed, taking the customized encoder-decoder as the backbone, combined with residual connections and the proposed dual-core channel-spatial attention module to achieve multi-level extraction and initial integration of spatial-spectral features.
+The encoder embeds convolutional blocks with different receptive field sizes to capture multiscale representations from shallow details to deep semantics.
+The decoder fuses the encoder’s output via skip connections to gradually restore spatial resolution while suppressing background noise and redundancy.
+To enhance the model’s ability to capture differential features between bi-temporal hyperspectral images, a spatial-spectral change feature learning module is designed to learn hierarchical change representations.
+Additionally, an adaptive high-level feature fusion module is proposed, dynamically balancing the contribution of hierarchical differential features by adaptively assigning weights, which effectively strengthens the model’s capability to characterize complex change patterns.
+Finally, experiments on four public hyperspectral datasets show that compared with some state-of-the-art methods, the average maximum improvements of OA, KC, and F1 are 4.61\%, 19.79\%, and 18.90\% respectively, verifying the model’s effectiveness.